-Both ancient bioi and history describe good and weak characters for imitation (mimesis) and avoidance.
-For this reason, Quintilian teaches his pupils to employ history both to establish facts and to illustrate concrete moral examples.
-These observations suggest that Greco-Roman bioi demand a reader-response approach.
+Both ancient biographies and history describe good and weak characters for imitation (mimesis) and avoidance.
+For this reason, Quintilian teaches his pupils to employ history both to establish facts and to illustrate concrete moral examples (Inst.
+10.1.1).
+These observations suggest that Greco-Roman biographies demand a reader-response approach.
 Therefore, elements assumed to be at odds with viewing Mark 16:8 as an open ending with a rhetorical effect for the audience may, in fact, be at odds with certain modern sensibilities and practices, rather than with ancient ones.
-Like other ancient biographers who engage in moral discourse, I suggest that Mark is concerned that his audience "should learn from his description of these characters how to live their lives, through imitation, $\mu t \mu \eta \sigma \iota \varsigma$," both by depicting good characters for emulation and weak characters for avoidance.
+I suggest that, like other ancient biographers who engage in moral discourse, Mark is concerned that his audience "should learn from his description of these characters how to live their lives, through imitation, $\mu i \mu \eta \sigma \iota \varsigma$," by depicting both good characters for emulation and weak characters for avoidance.